 Get Kayo Sports FREE Trial

-Stream over 50 sports, Live & On Demand including cricket, rugby, and F1.
-Get your 14 day FREE trial with no contract!
+Stream over 50 sports like Cricket (including BBL), NBA and A-League Live and On Demand.
+Get your 14 day FREE trial with no lock in contracts!

-Singapore Sevens 2019 Groupings
+Dubai Sevens 2019 Groupings

 2019 World Rugby 7’s Fixtures List

 Kayo Sports have announced that they will have Live coverage of every remaining stop of the Men’s and Women’s HSBC World Rugby Series 2019/20.
 Foxtel (Foxtel and Foxtel from Telstra) have also indicated they will provide television coverage, but it is uncertain at this time which events will be shown live and which will be available only on replay.
 Details about the live programming for each event can be found in the TV Schedule located above.

 |Dubai, UAE World 7’s (Men & Women)||5-7 Dec 2019|

 |Cape Town, South Africa 7’s (Men & Women)||13-15 Dec 2018|

 |Hamilton, New Zealand 7’s (Men & Women)||25-26 January, 2020|